latte-soft/lucide-roblox/README.md

 This library was originally made for the intent of use with the [Commander](https://github.com/commanderhq) project, but stands applicable to anything else as well.

+See list of rendered icons and their internal identifiers: [md/icon-index.md](md/icon-index.md)

 ## ⚙️ Installation

 There are multiple methods of using the library in your project; you can download the model/script file directly, use the [Wally](https://wally.run) package manager, or get it on Roblox's official Developer Marketplace.